Ismarkmyname/Projects/README.md

- The MCV project named Porkhub.com is the Week 1 Activity
+ The MCV Project named Porkhub.com is the Activity 1 The Data Story Telling is the Activity 2